supertokens/blog/content/supabase/index.md

 So you’re creating a web app and have decided to use Supabase.
 You now face the decision of how you want to implement authentication.

 Supabase comes with its own authentication solution, based on a fork of [Netlify's goTrue](https://supabase.com/docs/learn/auth-deep-dive/auth-gotrue).

 ![Netlify goTrue](./gotrue-supabase-logo.png)

 It provides authentication flows like email-password, social login, and phone number based OTP and is ideal for quickly building out authentication for many use cases.

-However, if your app is going to scale to a large number of users or have non standard requirements, it may make sense to consider alternatives since GoTrue has some limitations:
+However, if your app is going to scale to a large number of users or have non-standard requirements, it may make sense to consider alternatives since GoTrue has some limitations:

 For example:
 - For B2C apps: Features like account linking only link accounts that share the same email.